lannonbr/vscode-rocks/src/pages/github-actions/index.md

 For the average consumer, that likely will be plenty, but in general, I would say Actions is another branch of the serverless world.
 One creates ephemeral containers that will run short-lived tasks based upon events from GitHub.
 It is a different mindset if you are not used to serverless, but the perks are you don't need to focus on the infrastructure that your code for these actions run, but rather just build the actions and let GitHub run them.

 Finally, GitHub Actions is still in a beta phase, so if you have access to it, you will only be able to implement workflows on private repos until actions hits General Availability.
 That said, do share actions you build on the [Awesome-Actions](https://github.com/sdras/awesome-actions) repo so when it goes public, developers will be able to see and use your actions.

+If you want to learn more, head over to the [GitHub Docs on Actions](https://developer.github.com/actions/).
+Otherwise, stay tuned next week.